- What is kennel cough?

 What is kennel cough?

-Kennel cough is the common name for canine infectious tracheobronchitis.
+Kennel cough is the common name for a type of bronchitis in dogs called canine infectious tracheobronchitis.
 It’s a respiratory infection in dogs caused by a wide range of bacteria and viruses.
 Its highly contagious and the main symptom is a harsh, hacking cough.

 Kennel cough creates an inflammation of the dog’s upper respiratory tract, including the trachea (wind pipe) and larynx (voice box).